friendly/candisc/README.md

 provided by the `plot.cancor()`, `heplot.cancor()` and
 `heplot3d.cancor()` methods.

-### Variable ordering

-The relations among response variables in linear models can also be useful for “effect ordering” (Friendly & Kwan (2003)) for *variables* in other multivariate data displays, such as heatmaps or “corrgrams” (Friendly, 2002) of correlations. to make the displayed relationships more coherent.
-The function `varOrder()` implements a collection of these methods.

 ### Discriminant analysis

 Some of these visualization methods have now been extended to linear and